 Did you know that when Christian Dior launched the New Look, he didn’t actually produce the clothing that he sold to stores like Bergdorf Goodman?
 He licensed patterns to Bergdorf Goodman, who took the New Look patterns, sourced fabric, and manufactured the garments locally in New York City.
 Hence, when you find a beautiful vintage garment, the label will read both “Bergdorf Goodman” and “Christian Dior’s New Look.”
 This is really sustainable fashion at its best: global design coupled with local manufacturing.

 All of these things were running through my mind, while pursuing the Vogue Designer Patterns that day on the phone with my friend.
 While we spoke, my eye was drawn to the Vena Cava patterns at the bottom of the page.
 I decided that a perfect place for DIY and FASHION to meet would be over a Vena Cava Vogue Pattern.
 Before our conversation ended, I had added the pattern for the dress below to my cart and checked out.
-(Some of the designer patterns are on sale right now for $4.99.)

 So, when the pattern arrived in the studio, we made our own versions of the Vena Cava design above, using Alabama Chanin hand-sewing techniques.

 Then, last week in New York City, I had a chance to sit down with Lisa, show her our dresses, and talk about the intersection of fashion, craft, and life.
 Come back next Thursday for more of that conversation, along with instructions for making two Alabama Chanin versions of the Vena Cava dress.

 Today, starting with Vena Cava, we launch an ongoing series of DIY Thursdays.
 That’s right, every Thursday here: Fashion + Craft + DIY.